Zx55/cga-challenge/README.md

     * Planning Accuracy

+        * If you do not select to output plans, you will not participate in the rankings of planning accuracy leaderboard

         * No restriction on the definition of primitive skills

         * Manual check will be conduct (at least 3 reviewers)